mongodb/docs/source/administration/replica-sets.rst

 This sequence sets gives ``0`` votes to set members with the ``_id`` values of ``3``, ``4``, and ``5``.
-This setting allows the set to elect these members as :term:`primary`, but does not allow them to vote in elections and allows you to add three additional voting nodes to your set.
+This setting allows the set to elect these members as :term:`primary`, but does not allow them to vote in elections.
+If you have three non-voting nodes, you can add three additional voting nodes to your set.
 Place voting nodes so that your designated primary node or nodes can reach a majority of votes in the event of a network partition.

 .. note::